vndee/graph-crdt/README.md

 ### API Client:

-Simply install the API client of this project in Python using:
+Simply install the API client of this project in Python (a PyPi version will come soon):
 ```bash
 python setup.py install
 ```